 § 51-01.
 Planned development districts.

 Purpose and objectives.
-A planned development district (hereafter termed “PDD”) promotes and provides for innovative, efficient, and flexible residential use, to achieve economies of scale, creative architectural or planning concepts, and preservation consistent with the Town’s Comprehensive Plan and zoning laws.
+A planned development district (hereafter termed “PDD”) promotes and provides for innovative, efficient, and flexible residential, commercial and other land uses, to achieve economies of scale, creative architectural or planning concepts, and preservation consistent with the Town’s Comprehensive Plan and zoning laws.
 A PDD may permit the development of property in a manner that this chapter may not otherwise allow in the zoning district(s) in which the property is located, but which serve to conserve municipal resources and preserve the rural character in accordance with best practices and the Town Comprehensive Plan.

 PDDs.